DOI-BOR/shread_dash/README.txt

 	A. Create directories
 		Create a folder "Programs" on your C: drive.
-Should have path: C:/Programs Create a folder "shread" in Programs.
-Should have path: C:/Programs/shread Create a folder "shread_dash" in Programs.
-Should have path: C:/Programs/shread_dash Create a folder "shread_wd" in Programs.
+Should have path: C:/Programs Create a folder "shread_wd" in Programs.
 Should have path: C:/Programs/shread_wd

 3. CLONE REPOSITORIES